Analysis | How close are states to herd immunity?

 As of Wednesday, the most recent day for which we have full data, nearly every state had more fully vaccinated residents than residents who had contracted the virus at some point.
 (The exception is Utah.)
 In states where the virus never had a significant foothold, such as Vermont or Hawaii, the number of people who have been vaccinated is several times larger than the number who have contracted the virus.

 On average, 2.2 people have been fully vaccinated in a state for every person confirmed to have been infected with the virus.
 (It’s important to note that this data may include vaccinations of people who had previously contracted the virus.)
+That word “confirmed” is important, of course.
+It’s likely that hundreds of thousands of people have had the virus without it being confirmed through a test, many of whom contracted it at the outset of the pandemic a year ago.
+Our numbers here, then, are necessarily low.
+It’s just not clear how low.

-In most states, the density of the population (including kids, who aren’t yet cleared for vaccinations) that has contracted the virus or been fully vaccinated is around 26 percent.
-In other words, a quarter of the population should have immunity, unless existing natural immunity (from an infection) doesn’t protect against the new variants that are helping power the surge in the Northeast.
+In most states, the density of the population (including kids, who aren’t yet cleared for vaccinations) that we know has contracted the virus or been fully vaccinated is around 26 percent.
+In other words, at least a quarter of the population should have immunity, unless existing natural immunity (from an infection) doesn’t protect against the new variants that are helping power the surge in the Northeast.
 A lot of people in each state have been partially vaccinated, awaiting the second of two shots.

 In other words, we’re a long way from herd immunity, though the gap is closing rapidly.
 The question, as ever, is how many more people will gain immunity through illness — risking long-term health effects or death — before that goal is achieved.